February 24th, 2017 | Julia Braime

-We’ve added the very best wedding planners, floral designers, beauty specialists, bridal ateliers, vintage cars , venue stylists, photographers, live music, photo booths, cakes, diamonds (and more!) that the area has to offer, to make sure that every detail of your big day is covered with style.
+We’ve added the very best floral designers, bridal boutiques, stationers, vintage cars , venue stylists, photographers, cakes, diamonds (and more!) that the area has to offer – plus a festival styling twist and lots of live music – to make sure that every detail of your big day is covered with individual style.

 I don’t know about you, but I feel like a bit of a party…